streamx-co/FluentJPA/README.md

 ## How does FluentJPA integrate into Java?

 At first glance, it seems that we need a hook in the Java compiler.
-But in fact, we have full access to the resulting bytecode, which has all the necessary "knowledge".
-This is how FluentJPA does its magic - it reads the bytecode and translates it into SQL.
+But in fact, we have full access to the compiled bytecode, which has all the necessary "knowledge".
+This is how FluentJPA does its magic - it reads the bytecode and translates it to SQL.

 As a result, the integration is full, and FluentJPA supports all Java language constructs, including functions, variables, etc - anything the compiler can compile and also makes sense in the SQL context.
 See [Java Language Support](https://github.com/streamx-co/FluentJPA/wiki/Java-Language-Support) for details.